preactjs/preact-www/content/en/guide/v10/web-components.md

 }
 ```

-> [!Note]
-> Preact maps only camelCase JSX property names to the same camelCase JS properties of the custom elements,
-> and does not map dash-case JSX properties to camelCase JS properties like other JSX compilers or runtimes might.
-> If a custom element has a property named `someProperty`, using the syntax `someProperty={value}` will work while
+> **Note:** Preact makes no assumptions over naming schemes and will not attempt to coerce names, in JSX or otherwise, to DOM properties.
+If a custom element has a property name `someProperty`, it will need to be set using `someProperty=...` rather than `some-property=...`.
-> `some-property={value}` will not (the latter will set the attribute instead).

 When rendering static HTML using `preact-render-to-string` ("SSR"), complex property values like the object above are not automatically serialized.
 They are applied once the static HTML is hydrated on the client.